stchristian/multi-step-form-main/README.md

 ### Continued development

 I think there is a lot to improve on the code.

-Form components could be even more accessible.
-I am not really satisfied with the data structure and the handling of the prices.
-Semantic elements are missing here and there.
-I could came up with a better file structure and I feel some namings are also poorly chosen.
+- Form components could be even more accessible.
+- I am not really satisfied with the data structure and the handling of the prices.
+- Semantic elements are missing here and there.
+- I could came up with a better file structure
+- I feel some namings are also poorly chosen.
+- More tests

 ## Author